Privacy, Dignity & Respect Policy

 7. Responsibilities

-It is the responsibility of Dr Camila Flores to ensure that all staff and patients have access to this policy.
+It is the responsibility of the Practice Manager to ensure that all employees and patients have access to this policy.

 We will follow any advice of external adviser, once a year, and update policies to provide best practices.